hashicorp/terraform-provider-azurerm/website/docs/r/container_app_environment.html.markdown

 * `log_analytics_workspace_id` - (Required) The ID for the Log Analytics Workspace to link this Container Apps Managed Environment to.
 Changing this forces a new resource to be created.

+* `dapr_ai_connection_string` - (Optional) Application Insights connection string used by Dapr to export Service to Service communication telemetry.

 ---

 * `infrastructure_subnet_id` - (Optional) The existing Subnet to use for the Container Apps Control Plane.
 Changing this forces a new resource to be created.